Miller0667/RustyLevelEditor/README.md

 The window size is 1280x960
 The display is 320x240(1/4th scale).
 There is no way to resize running application as of yet.
 Will be added in a future update

+HOW TO GET IT TO WORK:
+the file itself will work out of the box.
+If you want to be able to use it in game, all you have to do is put the 'tilemap.py' file into any of your projects, then instance a variable. for example:
+'import tilemap
+world = tilemap
+world.load('~map directory~')'

 keybinds:

 W,A,S,D - Camera Movement